 Producer | Editor

-Brendan’s 20 year career in Hollywood began as an intern at Marty Cohen’s DreamWorks post production office in 2001.
-On Fridays, Marty would send Brendan to the cutting rooms of films he supervised to gain hands-on editorial experience.
-This allowed Brendan to meet editors and advance his young career, but more importantly it showed him the value of paying forward the lessons learned through years of experience and handing down trade skills to the next generation of eager movie makers.
-In the two decades since Marty’s generous gesture, Brendan has been fortunate to work with a number of renowned filmmakers and take projects of all sizes from script to screen.
-Among these giants was Wes Craven, with whom Brendan immersed himself in the horror game for three years on Last House on the Left, My Soul to Take and Scream 4.
-His latest editing credits include Between Two Ferns: The Movie, Adult Swim’s female-led series Three Busy Debras, and the upcoming Season 5 of Netflix’s Big Mouth.
+Brendan’s career in Hollywood began in 2001 as an intern at Marty Cohen’s DreamWorks post production office.
+On Fridays, Marty would send Brendan to the cutting rooms of films he supervised to meet editing teams and learn the basics of picture editing.
+These introductions formed the foundation of Brendan’s career and in the two decades since Marty’s generous gesture, Brendan has been fortunate to work with a number of renowned filmmakers and take projects of all sizes from script to screen.
+Among these giants was Wes Craven, who taught Brendan a thing or two about horror during his time on Last House on the Left, My Soul to Take and Scream 4.
+Brendan’s latest editing credits include Between Two Ferns: The Movie, Adult Swim’s female-led series Three Busy Debras, and the upcoming Season 5 of Netflix’s Big Mouth.
 Brendan loves horror films and their ability to thrill and terrify movie goers, but he has a deep appreciation for what the best films of any genre can do: make people feel.
 Brendan will pass on the generous spirit shown to him by supporting imaginative new filmmakers to achieve their visions for the next 20 years and beyond.

 BECKY BAIHUI CHEN

 Becky Baihui Chen is a Chinese cinematographer residing in Los Angeles.
 Becky believes that film can inspire social change and empower individuals, and her enthusiasm for intimate stories has led her to work on projects all over the world.